FAQ

 Everyone who is a fan of games is likely to have a pretty well-formed game design idea rattling around in their head somewhere and that goes double for folks who make games for a living.
 For this – as well as a variety of legal reasons – most developers won’t even LOOK at unsolicited game proposals from outside sources.

-This doesn’t mean you can’t “go indy” and build something great on your own.
+This doesn’t mean you can’t “go indie” and build something great on your own.
 Lots of people do and their work is sometimes extraordinary.
 Just bear in mind that – if you can’t do most of the work alone – that usual means finding volunteers among the people you already know to do the work.